 In the past, when we’ve dined at Garden Grill, I was really impressed by the restaurant.
 From the views into one of my favorite attractions (yes, I’m a geek), to the rotation, to the food, to the fun character costumes, it’s always been one of my favorite restaurants at Epcot.
 This time, when reflecting on it after the trip, I wasn’t quite so “high” on it, and I think this is in part due to other experiences on the trip.

 Unfortunately (for it), we had dinner at Artist Point the following night, and their cobbler blew Garden Grill’s good cobbler out of the water.
 Likewise, we ate at Tusker House later in the same trip, and their buffet rivals Boma for best all you can eat experience on property, making the menu at Garden Grill seem paltry by comparison.
 I still really like Garden Grill, but relative to these other experiences, the standout part of the meal was the ambiance and the superb character interactions.
 This, obviously, is just a personal anecdote based on our other dining experiences, but everything at Walt Disney World is relative–after all, you can easily forgo a meal at one restaurant in favor of another.

-Overall, Garden Grill still gets reasonably high marks, although we think it could stand a menu with a few more entree options and better-tasting sides.
+Overall, Garden Grill still gets reasonably high marks, but it’s mostly for the great ambiance in a rotating dining room with views into Living with the Land and solid character interactions.
+The food is pretty good to above-average for character dining, but we think it could stand a menu with a few more options.
 If high quality cuisine is your primary concern, there are a number of better options at Epcot.
 However, if you’re a fan of Living with the Land/classic EPCOT Center, character dining, or family style dining, Garden Grill is a strong option that we recommend.